Edna Campbell: USA Basketball

+Professional career

-ABL career
+ABL

 Campbell played for the Colorado Xplosion in the American Basketball League (ABL) 1996–1998.

-WNBA career
+WNBA

-Campbell was the 10th overall draft pick, selected by the Phoenix Mercury during the 1999 WNBA Draft.
-She was left unprotected in the expansion draft the following year, and was chosen by the Seattle Storm.
-She became the new franchise's go-to option, but the team finished with a cellar-dwelling 6–26 record.
+Campbell was the 10th overall draft pick, selected by the Phoenix Mercury during the 1999 WNBA draft.
+She was left unprotected in the 2000 expansion draft, and was chosen by the Seattle Storm.
+She became the new franchise's go-to option, but the team finished their inaugural season with a 6–26 record.

 The next year, the Storm drafted its first superstar, Lauren Jackson, and Campbell was traded to the Sacramento Monarchs for Katy Steding and a draft pick.
-During the second of her four seasons in Sacramento, Campbell was diagnosed with breast cancer.
-She received treatment and was welcomed back before the fans of her two most recent teams in the Monarchs' final game against Seattle during the 2002 season.